geoserver/geoserver-cloud/docs/src/user-guide/additional-libs-and-fonts.md

 Typical uses:

-- JDBC drivers that cannot be redistributed, like the Oracle `ojdbc` driver.
+- JDBC drivers the images do not bundle, like the Oracle `ojdbc` driver.
 - GeoServer extensions not bundled in the official images.
 - Corporate or symbol fonts for map labeling with SLD styles.